iitaellu/TreasureHunterProject/README.md

 ## What tools were used:

-I used codeSandbox, Phaser, Freesound, Pixlr X and internet as my tools.
+I used CodeSandbox, Phaser, Freesound, Pixlr X and internet as my tools.

 I used CodeSandbox as my developing environment and in the dependencies, I included phaser.
 With phaser’s feature I managed to build this simple game.
 Also, with Phaser’s websites I were able to find some tutorials how to make some features to my game and some images to use my game.
 From Freesound I found my game audios and with Pixlr X I edited some of my game images.